 It’s a complex subject because many stakeholders have a strong interest in a merger transaction.
 These include employees of both the acquiring financial institution and the institution being acquired, customers or members of each party, shareholders in the case of a stock institution, the media, and the public at large, including on social media.

-Make The Experience Your #1 Priority
+Make The Customer Experience Your #1 Priority

 All stakeholders are important, but ultimately it’s the consumer who must be the primary focus of merger communications.
 This is true of business combinations in any industry for sure, but financial institutions in particular can benefit from the lessons of observation and the best practices of predecessors.

-“Companies who keep the customer experience at the forefront during the entire process will not only [retain] current customers, but also set the organization up for future success,” says Dan Kiely, CEO of call-center company Voxpro.
+“Companies who keep the customer experience at the forefront during the entire process will not only [retain] current customers, but also set the organization up for future success,” says Dan Kiely, CEO of the call-center company Voxpro.

 “Change can make people uneasy, and they will be keenly focused on how the new relationship impacts them,” says Kiely, based on his first-hand experience with acquisitions.